pwnjack/gulpfile-bower/README.md

 # gulpfile-bower

-This is a gulp/bower working environment to develop a frontend website from scratch.
+This script helps you to start a front-end web project from scratch, it uses Bower to download packages and GulpJS to build and deploy everything for you.

 The author is @pwnjack